Tremadocian: Naming

-The Tremadocian is named after the village Tremadoc in Wales.
+The Tremadocian is named after the village Tremadog (formerly Tremadoc) in Wales.
 The name was proposed by Adam Sedgwick in 1846 (as "Tremadoc group").

 GSSP

-The GSSP for the beginning of the Tremadocian is the Greenpoint section (49.6829°N 57.9653°W) in Gros Morne National Park, in western Newfoundland.
+The GSSP for the beginning of the Tremadocian is the Green Point section (49.6829°N 57.9653°W) in Gros Morne National Park, in western Newfoundland.
 It is defined as the first appearance of the conodont species Iapetognathus fluctivagus.
 This horizon can be found 101.8 m above the Greenpoint section datum within bed number 23.
 The boundary lies within the Broom Point Member, of the Green Point Formation which is part of the Cow Head Group.
 The first planktonic graptolites appear 4.8 m above the first appearance of Iapetognathus fluctivagus at Greenpoint section.

 The Tremadocian ends with the beginning of the Floian which is defined as the first appearance of Tetragraptus approximatus at the GSSP in Diabasbrottet quarry, Västergötland, Sweden.